By Amy Whitley

 And big-mountain ski trips call for some big-mountain preparation.

 First and foremost, buy your Epic Pass and get your legs loose at a local, urban ski resort such as Mt.
-Brighton, Michigan or Afton Alps, Minnesota.
+Brighton, Michigan, Afton Alps, Minnesota, or Wilmot Mountain, Wisconsin.

 Don’t make the mistake of undervaluing urban resorts: Their proximity to home and affordability allow families to hit the slopes weekly instead of annually, which is the best way to build foundational skills.